speechly/cli/docs/sample.md

 ## Options

 ```
   -a, --app string                 Application to sample the files from.
-Can alternatively be given as the first positional argument.
+Can be given as the first positional argument.
       --batch-size int             How many examples to return.
 Must be between 32 and 10000. (default 100)
       --seed int                   Random seed to use when initializing the sampler.
       --stats                      Print intent and entity distributions to the output.